CurMack/SL02-CS50ai/README.md

 # CS50ai
 # Harvard’s Introduction to Artificial Intelligence with Python
-my self-learning in CS50ai all resourses(including projects and notes) has been uploaded.
+my self-learning in CS50ai all resourses(mainly projects) has been uploaded.